 Pietism, a common sub-species of personal feelings, equally to be avoided.
 If you want to cite, say, John Paul's address to the American bishops during their 1998 ad limina visit, by all means do so, but don't tell me that "our most Holy Father delivered a moving speech that surely inflamed the hearts of the happy men who heard it."
 I mean, unless it really was like that, in which case you'd better have some evidence for your claim.

 Sources and studies extremes.
-A thesis must demonstrate competence in handling original sources and subsequent studies on those sources.
+A thesis must demonstrate competence in handling both original sources and subsequent studies on those sources.
 To write without regard for the sources is to limit one's remarks to what others have said about XYZ, instead of dealing directly with XYZ.
-To write without reference to subsequent studies implies that one could find nothing of value in the works of others, an untenable proposition for a thesis writer (or most any other academic).
-Don't strive for a numerically even balance between sources and studies, but make sure both are adequately represented in your work.
+To write without reference to subsequent studies is to imply that nothing of value can be found in the works of others, an untenable proposition for a thesis writer (or most any other academic).
+Don't strive for a numerically even balance between sources and studies, but make sure both are adequately represented in your thesis.

 Syntax.
 I can't quite describe it, but I cringe when it's been violated.
 Example: "I know a man with a wooden leg named Smith."
 All together now, "What's the name of his other leg?"